Jon Brewer: Production and directing

-Currently in production, Jon Brewer directs the authorized Chuck Berry documentary and his company is in the process of developing a feature film Biopic dramatized production.
+At a later date, Brewer directed the authorized Chuck Berry documentary, and his company was in the process of developing a feature film Biopic dramatized production.

 Blues documentaries

-Brewer was later commissioned to direct the film covering the life story of B.B.
-King.
+Brewer was later commissioned to direct the film covering the life story of B. B. King.
 The film became B.B.
 King: The Life of Riley (Riley being King's real first name) and was narrated by Morgan Freeman.

 Following his experience on B.B.
 King: The Life of Riley, Brewer began to develop a 3 part series for television, chronicling the development of blues music through slavery, abolition of slavery and the Civil Rights Movement, Monochrome: Black, White and Blue.

 Following the positive reception of B.B.
 King: The Life of Riley, Brewer was contacted by the Nat King Cole estate to create a documentary feature on the life of Nat King Cole.

 In 2014 the documentary film Nat King Cole: Afraid of the Dark finished filming and edit.
 The film premiered in London on 13 May 2014.